 The cost of hearing aids varies but is mostly determined by specific features and functions.
 Advanced features and higher level of performance will come at a higher investment.
 Buyers should beware of cheap imitation “hearing aids” that are basic sound amplifiers and only turn up the volume on everything- background noise and fire sirens alike!
 Internet hearing aid sales and mail order hearing aids are also not advised due to a lack of regulation on products not sold in an office by a licensed professional.

 Some patients are not interested in hearing aids because they are uninformed about the technology that is currently on the market.
 The hearing aids on the market today are not your grandpa's hearing aids.
 Come see what is new in hearing aid technology!
-Manufacturers have been improving speech in noise abilities, the sound of your own voice and they even have the capability to stream phone calls direct from any smartphone!Dr. Katie Ranshaw, AuD
+Manufacturers have been improving speech in noise abilities, the sound of your own voice and they even have the capability to stream phone calls direct from any smartphone!Dr. Lexi Kirner, AuD